What are the goals of the AAA publishing program?

 What resources were available to help section leadership author or are available to guide a revised five-year plan?

-We encouraged you to reach out to AAA Publishing Director Oona Schmid with any questions, clarifications about the process, and more information about the five-year plans.
+We encouraged sections to reach out to AAA Publishing Director Oona Schmid with any questions, clarifications about the process, and more information about the five-year plans.
 Oona reviewed any draft proposals that arrived by April 18, 2014.
 Oona circulated one example of a five-year publishing plan on February 13, 2014 that sections could emulate or even adapt.

 - Portfolio report by Raym Crow, October 2012.